-Below are some of the full testimonies of people who have been through the ministry.
-You may see small segments of these around the website, but you can read them in their entirety on this page.
+Below are some of the testimonies of people who have been through the program, in it’s entirety, as students.

 Maybe you have heard the words of the old gospel song, “If it had not been for the Lord on my side, tell me, where would I be now.”
 I can say with much confidence- if it had not been for OMA- tell me, where would I be now?
 I can certainly say I would not be where I am now, and I for sure do not even want to think of where I could have been.